cambridgeconsultants/rust-beagleboardx15-demo/README.md

 It seems *ducati* is the codename for the original dual Cortex-M3 multi-media acceleration subsystem on the OMAP4.
 I guess the name just stuck.

 Did you spot the two 32-bit values stored at `vecbase`?
 This is actually the vector table used to boot the CPU.
-They've left out the 14 exception vectors and 64 interrupt vectors and replaced it with machien code - let's hope the boot code never crashes!
+They've left out the 14 exception vectors and 64 interrupt vectors and replaced it with machine code - let's hope the boot code never crashes!
 The reset vector at 0x0000_0004 jumps to `ti_sysbios_family_arm_ducati_Core_reset`.
 This routine reads address 0xE00FFFE0 (the [Peripheral ID0 register](http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.ddi0439b/BCGFHGCC.html)) to determine which core is running (as both cores are executing the same code at this point).
 If it's zero, we assume we are Core 0, and jump to the vector at 0x0000_0404.
 If it's non-zero we assume we are Core 1 and wait for Core 0 to write to 0x0000_000C.
 When that happens, Core 1 takes a stack pointer from 0x0000_0008 and jumps to the vector written to 0x0000_000C.
 Once running one assumes the CPUs change their *Vector Table Offset Register* (VTOR) to point to their own vector tables, to handle any exceptions or interrupts appropriately.

 ### Building your own bare-metal image